 In case (iii) the emissions per tonne of clinker are higher during the crediting period than the baseline.
 This could be due to declining efficiency or a fuel switch or some other reason.
 In this case, there is a possibility that project activity emissions exceed the baseline emissions for some years in the crediting period.
 In this case, the project does not get new credits for emissions reduction till the net balance for the project is positive.
-In the case that overall negative emission reductions arise in a year, ERs are not issued to project participants for the year concerned and in subsequent years, until emission reductions from subsequent years have compensated the quantity of negative emission reductions from the year concerned.
-(For example: if negative emission reductions of 30 tCO2e occur in the year t and positive emission reductions of 100 tCO2e occur in the year t+1, 0 CERs are issued for year t and only 70 CERs are issued for the year t+1.)
+In the case that overall negative emission reductions arise in a year, ERs are not issued to project participants for the year concerned and in subsequent years, until emission reductions from subsequent years have compensated the quantity of negative emission reductions of 30 tCO2e occur in the year t and positive emission reductions of 100 tCO2e occur in the year t+1, 0 CERs are issued for the year t and only 70 CERs are issued for the year t+1.)